maxatome/wifimgr/README.md

 # FreeBSD wifimgr

-Add some features to [wifimgr](http://opal.com/freebsd/ports/net-mgmt/wifimgr/):
+Add some features to [wifimgr-1.11](http://opal.com/freebsd/ports/net-mgmt/wifimgr/):

-- new "Show all Networks" check box to display only visible networks or visible+recorded networks;
+- new "Show all Networks" check box to display only visible networks or available+recorded networks (by default displays available+recorded networks);
-- by default displays visible+recorded networks;
 - can now order networks by SSID (default), signal strength or channel;
 - `wifimgr` accepts some options:
   - `-o sorting-criteria`, `--order-by sorting-criteria`
     - `sorting-criteria` defaults to `ssid` but can be `signal` or `channel`,
-  - `-s`, `--dont-show-all`
+  - `-H`, `--hide-unavailable`
-	- show only visible networks,
+	- show only available networks,
 - correct some clang warnings.